Yooooomi/your_spotify/README.md

     depends_on:
       - mongo
     environment:
-      - API_ENDPOINT=http://localhost:8080 # This MUST be included as a valid URL in the spotify dashboard
+      - API_ENDPOINT=http://localhost:8080 # This MUST be included as a valid URL in the spotify dashboard (see below)
       - CLIENT_ENDPOINT=http://localhost:3000
       - SPOTIFY_PUBLIC=__your_spotify_client_id__
       - SPOTIFY_SECRET=__your_spotify_secret__